Home Hospital Instruction

 - Tutoring is not provided during school vacations unless students are enrolled in a district summer school program.

-Home/Hospital Instruction Program Procedures for School Districts (November 2013, Bulletin 060-13)
+Home/Hospital Instruction Program Procedures for School Districts (January 2016, Addendum Bulletin 004-16)

 For more information about Home/Hospital Instruction or for technical assistance, please contact